 Winnipeg sometimes flies under the radar, but it’s a treasure.
-Discover these brilliant outdoors activities in Winnipeg for your next trip.
+Discover these brilliant outdoor activities in Winnipeg for your next trip.

 When I told my friends I was traveling to Winnipeg, I was met with one singular, jabbing question: “Why?”

-If there’s one thing I learned from traveling up to Manitoba for the first time, it’s that there are so many outdoors activities in Winnipeg, and that it was a seriously unexpected treat.
+If there’s one thing I learned from traveling up to Manitoba for the first time, it’s that there are so many outdoor activities in Winnipeg — and that it was a seriously unexpected treat.

-I was able to spend a few days exploring Manitoba’s capital city for a few days this summer, and needless to say, I was VERY pleasantly surprised with what I found.
+I was able to spend a few days exploring Manitoba’s capital city, and needless to say, I was VERY pleasantly surprised with what I found.

 Winnipeg